iristech-systems/surrealengine/README.md

 ### Collection Types
 - `ListField`: For arrays, can specify the field type for items
 - `DictField`: For nested objects, can specify the field type for values
+- `JSONField`: For storing JSON data with validation

 ### Reference Types
 - `ReferenceField`: For document references